 The last part is an overview of the adaptation of the ISO 26262 standards for motorcycles.
 It describes safety culture, confirmation measures, hazard analysis and risk assessment, vehicle integration and testing, as well as safety validation.

-ISO 26262 vs ISO PAS 21448 (SOTIF)
+ISO 26262 vs. ISO PAS 21448 (SOTIF)

-SOTIF addresses some aspects of autonomous driving, where safety is not violated by the failure itself, but by the unspecified behavior of the vehicle.
+SOTIF addresses some aspects of autonomous driving, where safety is not violated by the failure itself, but by the unspecified behaviour of the vehicle.
 In other words, SOTIF is taking a more holistic look at the usage of the product than ISO 26262.

 What is ASIL?

-The Automotive Safety Integrity Level (ASIL) is a risk classification system introduced and defined by the ISO 26262.
-It’s used to define the safety requirements necessary to be in accordance with the ISO 26262.
+The Automotive Safety Integrity Level (ASIL) is a risk classification system introduced and defined by ISO 26262.
+It’s used to define the safety requirements necessary to be in accordance with ISO 26262.
 The classification criteria include several factors, such as the likelihood of an injury and its potential severity.
 Based on this information, the product can be then certified and considered fail-proof in terms of safety-critical functions.

 ASIL D is the highest degree of automotive hazard, which means that the product must meet the strictest safety requirements because it poses the highest risk of injury in case of malfunction.
-If a product is certified to pass the ASIL D requirements it is also compliant with any lower ASIL.
+If a product is certified to pass the ASIL D requirements, it is also compliant with any lower ASIL.